-Even if you don’t have an online business, expanding your online brand presence is crucial to getting your product in front of more eyes, especially if your product sells directly to consumers.
+Even if you don’t have an online business, developing your online brand presence is critical for getting your goods in front of more eyes, particularly if you sell directly to consumers.
 Some strategies you could consider:

-- Post content consistently: Whether you share your content via a blog, newsletter or Twitter account, posting regularly will help your followers stay interested and engaged with your brand.
+- Post content consistently: Whether you share your content on a blog, in a newsletter, or on Twitter, writing on a regular basis will keep your followers interested and engaged in your brand.

-- Stay true to your brand identity: Whichever online platform you use to promote your business, make sure the content you post is consistent to your brand’s identity.
+- Stay true to your brand identity: Make sure the content you upload on whichever online platform you use to market your business is consistent with your brand’s identity.

 - Run a promotion: Generate buzz around your business with a giveaway or contest.

-Your business will consistently transition between points of growth and points of stagnation.
-The key is to keep searching for new growth opportunities and not be afraid to get creative and test them.
+Your business might consistently transition between points of growth and points of stagnation.
+The goal is to continuously look for new opportunities for growth and to not be scared to get creative and take risks.
 But be sure to have goals and measurable results in mind so you can avoid turning potential growth into a severe misstep.